Treating tonsil cancer

 • radiotherapy on its own

-You usually have a PET CT scan a few months after chemoradiotherapy.
+You usually have a PET CT scan Open a glossary item 10 to 12 weeks after chemoradiotherapy.
 This is to check if your lymph nodes contain cancer.
 If there are signs of cancer, you usually have surgery to remove the lymph nodes.

-You might have radiotherapy, chemotherapy or surgery to control symptoms of advanced cancer.
+You might have radiotherapy, chemotherapy or surgery to control symptoms Open a glossary item of advanced cancer.

 Surgery